-Tikvah Director, Howard Blas, was asked to guest post on the Matan blog:
+Tikvah Director, Howard Blas, was invited to be a guest blogger on the matankids blog:

 But campers return home in August, and, they need to wait a long ten months before these rich experiences continue.

 Thanks to Shabbos Is Calling, campers and staff members connect every Thursday night, all year round.
 Last year, a small group of campers and staff members from Ramah New England met by conference call every Thursday to sing Shabbat songs, learn about the parsha and â€œschmooze.
 This year, thanks to a grant from the Ruderman Family Foundation, campers and staff at four Ramah camps participate regularly in Shabbos Is Calling.
 And they can now see each other.